GoobyCorp/MLSSE/README.md

                         The amount of chuckle beans you want --hee-beans HEE_BEANS
-                        The amount of hee beans you want --max-gold            Set gold to 999999 --max-levels          Set Mario and Luigi's XP to 999999 --max-beans           Set all beans to 99 --max-items           Set all items to 99
+                        The amount of hee beans you want --max-coins           Set coins to 999999 --max-levels          Set Mario and Luigi's XP to 999999 --max-beans           Set all beans to 99 --max-items           Set all items to 99
-  --max-all             Max gold, XP, beans, and items
+  --max-all             Max coins, levels, beans, and items

 information:
   --list-mario-xp       List Mario's current XP